Best Things to Do in Barcelona This Week

 ✨ Free Things to Do

-Witness the spectacular Magic Fountain of Montjuïc, a dazzling display of water, light, and music.
-The shows take place on select evenings and are a must-see for visitors of all ages.
-Check the schedule online beforehand.
+Witness the spectacular Magic Fountain of Montjuïc show, a dazzling display of water, light, and music.
+The show takes place on weekend evenings and is a free and unforgettable experience.

 👨👩👧👦 Family-Friendly